 If you've never heard of some of the movies that I've written for (particularly in the Misc Movie area), don't worry; there are times I seek out the occasional oddball movie just to have a look at something that might be underappreciated, or I'll go back to a film I saw many years ago to revisit it and write something.

-By profession I'm a chemist.
-By education I'm a business administrator.
+I'm a chemist by association, a business administrator by education, a scientist by inclination, a fanfiction writer by inspiration and anything else by perspiration.
 But I love being entertained, and yes it can be a challenging crossword puzzle or mindless viewing of some TV episode I've seen a dozen times already.
-That being said, it doesn't stop me from somethings wondering how a movie or TV show would have gone if something was changed in the plot.
+That being said, it doesn't stop me from sometimes wondering how a movie or TV show would have gone if something was changed in the plot.

 It doesn't mean I'm an expert at writing, as any view of my stories will prove.
 I'm a fan of entertainment who doesn't know much about what he writes about, even less about spelling and grammar, and nothing about what 'real' people enjoy; an idea heartily endorsed by my wife.
 All I know is what I enjoy, and it doesn't necessarily match up with the mainstream or popular trends.
 I'm hardly a target demographic for Hollywood these days, but to be fair even though I haven't seen a single Twilight movie I haven't seen an Elvis movie either (unless you count Bubba Ho-Tep or Heartbreak Hotel).